Identifying Hazards and Communicating Risks

 Risk Management

-The source-path-receiver model, derived from energy engineering, is used to propose ways of controlling risk.
-The source is the equipment or process that is directly responsible for a hazard.
-The hazard could be a form of energy, such as acoustic, thermal, etc., or it could be a substance, such as toxic fumes or dusts.
+Derived from energy engineering, the Source-Path-Receiver model outlines approaches to controlling risks.
+The source refers to the equipment or process that is directly responsible for a hazard.
+The hazard could be a form of energy (acoustic, thermal, etc.), or it could be a substance such as toxic fumes or dusts.
 The path is the conveying medium (air, water, etc.), while the receiver is the human being, the worker.
-In contrast to the epidemiological model, which allows for bidirectional influences, the source-path-receiver model is unidirectional.
+Strategies to reduce risk can target the source of the hazard, the path, or the receiver, whether the risk involves a person or a population.

 Nurse Jennings interviews Mr. White